Biographical Profiles of Current Ph.D. Students

 David is a Ph.D. student in Security Studies and a Fellow at the Center for International Security Studies.
 David’s doctoral work lies at the intersection of regime typology and international law compliance.
 Prior to coming to Princeton, David graduated from Swarthmore College with a B.A. with honors majoring in political science with a minor in Asian studies.
 After Swarthmore, he attended London School of Economics and Political Science, where he earned a Master of Science in international relations as a Cunningham Scholar.
 His research at LSE, theorized a connection between political economic structures such of state-led capitalism and geopolitical revision.
 Most recently, David earned his Juris Doctor from Georgetown University Law Center, where he was a Keller Scholar.
 His research and coursework focused on questions of public international law, the law of war, international human rights, and the Use of Force.
 Professionally, David has accompanied his academic pursuits holding roles as a research assistant at the University of Pennsylvania and Georgetown University, and most recently as a legal intern for the United States Senate Committee on Foreign Relations.

 Sydney Leigh Smith (she/her) is a PhD student in Security Studies at Princeton University, co-advised by Kim Lane Scheppele and Barbara Buckinx.
-She specializes in Conflict-Related Sexual Violence (CRSV), international human rights, and humanitarian law.
+She specializes in conflict-related sexual violence (CRSV), child soldier recruitment and reintegration, international human rights, and humanitarian law.
 She holds a B.A. in International Studies and Women’s and Gender Studies from the University of Michigan and an M.A. in Human Rights Studies from Columbia University.
-Sydney applies feminist research methodologies to drive policy and legal reform, with a focus on sexual violence in conflict zones, particularly on invisible victims and perpetrators of CRSV.
+Sydney applies feminist research methodologies to inform policy and legal reform, with a particular focus on sexual violence in conflict settings and the often overlooked victims and perpetrators of CRSV.

 Calvin is a third-year Ph.D. student in the Science, Technology, and Environmental Policy (STEP) program.
 He is a member of the Behavioral Science and Policy Lab and is advised by Dr. Elke Weber.
 In his research, Calvin investigates the sociopolitical dynamics of energy transitions in the U.S., China, and Germany.
 Ultimately, he aims to facilitate a more nuanced understanding of energy policies across these three countries and improve the management of sociopolitical responses in energy transitions.
 Previously, Calvin worked as a power market reform intern at RMI, an energy and environmental policy intern at China Policy, and a transportation system analyst at the National Renewable Energy Laboratory (NREL).
 Calvin holds a master’s degree in China studies from Peking University and a B.S. in Business Administration from The Ohio State University.